STYJ/simontan.dev/posts/hdb-resale-price.md

 ---

 <img src="/img/hdb-resale-price.png" alt="A screenshot of the HDB Resale Price dashboard"/>

-_Simon: I have deactivated UpTimeRobot for this app so if you want to try out the app, please be aware that it will take a little longer than normal to load since the dynos are starting up.
-If it still doesn't work, refresh the browser and it should work._

 ## What is this project about?

 The HDB Resale Price dashboard is a simple dashboard to show users some statistics regarding the resale price of HDBs in Singapore over the last 5 years (Jan 2015 - Nov 2020).